1800s

 canon colanie video camera luigi colanie#

 STYLING EXERCISE - 1983.
 Designed by Luigi Colanie as a still video camera, one of five camera styling exercises commissioned by Canon in 1983.
 Luigi Colani is a German who was born in Berlin in 1928, and is famous for his opinions such as "an egg represents the highest form of packaging since the dawn of time," or "no straight lines in the universe."
 His digicam was to use solid-state memory and was characterized by the objective lens and viewfinder being on the same axis.
 The flash unit was to fire through the objective lens.
 Exhibited in the 1984 Photokina, the 5 System mockups produced a major sensation.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 canonnew sure shot 1983